Nannopterum auritum auritum

 Status: Abundant regular spring and fall migrant statewide.
 Locally common regular breeder north and west, rare casual elsewhere.
 Locally uncommon regular summer visitor away from breeding range locations.
 Rare casual winter visitor south.

 Documentation: Specimen: UNSM ZM7651, 1 Nov 1932 North Platte, Lincoln Co.

-Taxonomy: Four subspecies are recognized (Gill and Donsker 2017), auritus of the North American Interior and east to the northern Atlantic coast, floridanus of the southern Atlantic coast, Florida, Bahamas, and Cuba, albociliatus of the Pacific Coast from British Columbia to the Gulf of Mexico, and cincinatus of the Aleutian Islands and southern Alaska.
-Nebraska birds are presumed auritus.
+Taxonomy: Five subspecies had been recognized (Gill et al 2021), auritum of the North American Interior and east to the northern Atlantic coast, floridanum of the southern Atlantic coast, Florida, Bahamas, and Cuba, albociliatum of the Pacific Coast from British Columbia to the Gulf of Mexico, cincinatum of the Aleutian Islands and southern Alaska, and heuretum of Cuba and the Bahamas.